itmst71/cda/README.md

         CDA_CMD_EDITOR=vim:nano:emacs:vi

+* CDA_FILTER_LINE_PREFIX
+Set to true to add a colon prefix to each line of the list passed to the filter.
+It will help you to match the beginning of the line.

+        CDA_FILTER_LINE_PREFIX=true

 * CDA_BUILTIN_CD
 Set to `true` if you do not want to affect or be affected by external cd extension tools.
 `-B` `--builtin-cd` can override this and temporarily set to `true`.
 Default is `false`.